Proximify/packman/README.md

 ## Terminology

-In Composer terminology, a **repository** is a set of packages, and a **package** in a commit of a repository.
-The commit can be identified in relative terms by version tag and/or a brach name.
+In Composer terminology, a **repository** is a set of packages, and a **package** is simply a commit in a repository.
+A commit can be identified in relative terms by its version tag and its brach name.
 A **private repository** is a set of **private packages**.
-Packages can be required in relative terms based on their [semantic version](#semantic-versioning).
+Packages can be required by other packages in relative terms based on their [semantic version](#semantic-versioning).
+That is, instead of specifying a commit hash, one can request the newest package that matches a version pattern, such as `1.1.*`.

 ## How Packman works